-- Evaluate and approve that due process has been followed and correct approvals obtained for all new business, clients and prospects, all new activities, all new transactions and all new existing clients in line with risk based file review policy.
+- Evaluate and approve that due process has been followed and correct approvals obtained for all new business, all new activities and all new.
 This needs to be conducted within the regulatory and compliance framework of the UK. - Ensure that conduct practices are upheld and conduct risk is taken into account when making strategic commercial and organisational decisions.
 Oversee, identify, manage or escalate risks, issues and/or dilemmas.